From The No-Cry Discipline Solution (McGraw-Hill) by Elizabeth Pantley

 4 – Build the relationship.
 Show them how to play together and how to settle disputes.
 Show them that they can look to you for help in handling problems.

 Your child is upset with a playmate and bites her on the arm.

 Discipline means teaching, and as such, it can encompass almost every interaction you have with your child.
-When you are thoughtful about your role as a parent, and when you keep your eye on your long-term goals and use carefully planned parenting skills, then your essential parenting attitudes will be properly aligned and your job as a parent will be more fulfilling and rewarding.
+When you are thinking about your role as a parent, and when you keep your eye on your long-term goals and use carefully planned parenting skills, then your essential parenting attitudes will be properly aligned, and your job as a parent will be more fulfilling and rewarding.